parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-4/repo/README.txt

 Here is a sample of the control panel at the top of the makefile:

-COMPILER    = icpc # or other compatible compiler OPTIMIZE    = yes
+COMPILER    = <OpenMP compiler with offloading support>
+OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no
-TABLE       ?= no

 Explanation of Flags:

-COMPILER <icpc> - This selects your compiler (Intel is one supported example).
+COMPILER <OpenMP compiler with offloading support> - This selects your compiler (e.g., icpc, clang).

 OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.